CallMeGreg/gh-language/README.md

 Available Commands:
-  count       Analyze the count of programming languages used in repos across an organization help        Help about any command trend       Analyze the trend of programming languages used in repos across an organization over time
+  count       Analyze the count of programming languages used in repos across an organization data        Analyze language data by bytes for a specific repository help        Help about any command trend       Analyze the trend of programming languages used in repos across an organization over time